ctcuff/android-material-color-picker-dialog/README.md

 ColorPicker colorPicker = new ColorPicker(context, red, green, blue);
 ```

-red, green, and blue are 3 integer (value 0-255) for the initialization of the color picker with your custom color value.
+red, green, and blue are 3 integers (with value ranging from 0 to 255) to be used for the initialization of the color picker with your custom color value.
 If you don't want to start with a color set them to 0 or use only the first argument.

 The library also supports alpha values.
-If no color or only red, green, and blue are specified, the alpha value is set to 255 (0xFF) and no slider is shown.
+If no color or only red, green, and blue are specified, the alpha value is set to 255.

 Use the following constructor to specify an alternative alpha channel value (0..255).
 As soon as the alpha value constructor is used, a fourth slider will appear above the RGB sliders and the text input field will change from six HEX characters to eight.